20k/crapmud_documentation/README.md

 \#db.r({key:something}) -> deletes all documents that have a key:something

+### Misc

+\#D("hello_there") -> overwrites your return value with any #D strings, which are appended together with newlines, works even if the script breaks except for timeouts but will overwrite errors.
+Only works for caller

+print("some_string") -> gets printed onto the terminal prior to any return values, works even if the script breaks except for timeouts, will not overwrite errors.
+Works for everyone

 ### Other (non scriptable)

 \#up scriptname -> will upload a script to the server